asyrjasalo/RESTinstance/README.rst

 -----

-There is a `step-by-step tutorial <https://github.com/asyrjasalo/RESTinstance/blob/master/examples>`__ in the making, best accompanied with the `keyword documentation <https://asyrjasalo.github.io/RESTinstance>`__.
+There is a `step-by-step tutorial <https://github.com/asyrjasalo/RESTinstance/blob/master/examples>`__ in the making, best accompanied with `keyword documentation <https://asyrjasalo.github.io/RESTinstance>`__.

 Quick start
 ~~~~~~~~~~~